glutanimate/anki-addons-misc/ankiweb.md

 ### anki-editor-sync-cursor-position.py

-**Sync Cursor Position Between Editor and HTML Window**
+**Sync Cursor Between Fields and HTML Editor**

 Preserves the cursor position when switching back and forth between the note editor and HTML editing window (CTRL+SHIFT+X).
+Also improves the readability of the HTML code by introducing new lines between specific tags (`div`, `p`, etc.).

+**ADD-ON COMPATIBILITY**

+Some add-ons like the the [Power Format Pack](https://ankiweb.net/shared/info/162313389) overwrite the same functions as this add-on.
+This doesn't pose an issue as long as *Sync Cursor Position* is loaded last.
+In case of the Power Format Pack add-on, the fact that *Sync Cursor Position* starts with an "S" should ensure that the latter is loaded after the former, but for some reason that's not always the case.
+If you do end up experiencing compatibility issues like this, you could try renaming the add-on, e.g. by prepending it with a "z" or a special character like "#".

 **CREDITS AND LICENSE**